 Add carrot and celery.
 Cook for 5 minutes until onion is translucent and sweet.

-Add the red wine, crushed tomato, tomato paste, thyme and bay leaves.
+Add the red wine, chicken stock, crushed tomato, tomato paste, thyme and bay leaves.
 Stir to combine.

 Place the lamb shanks into the pot, squeezing them in to fit so they are mostly submerged.
 (Note 1)

 Turn stove up, bring to a simmer.
 Cover, then transfer to the oven for 2 hours (see notes for other cook methods).

 Remove from oven, remove lid, then return to the oven for another 30 minutes (so 2 1/2 hours in total).
 Check to ensure lamb is tender - if not, cover and keep cooking.
 Ideal is tender meat but still holding onto bone.

 Remove lamb onto plate and keep warm.
 Pick out and discard bay leaves and thyme.